 Mismatched subjects and verbs: Matching singular and plural subjects with singular or plural verbs is called agreement.
 It looks like this: She confesses she is anxious about moving.

 Alot, a lot and allot: Alot isn't a word.
 Want to convey someone has many things?
 Michael has a lot of hockey helmets.
 Allot is used to convey you've allocated money or time toward something.
 Sophia allots 30 minutes each morning to read to her puppies.

 Misuse of which: “Which” is a relative pronoun that gets confused with that and who.
 Use which when you include extra information – it then becomes a non-restrictive clause because whether the information is included doesn’t impact the sentence.

 Comma splice: This happens when a comma improperly links two independent clauses.
 He’s an exceptional athlete, he’ll go far.
 This is an example of how many people speak.
 But in writing, it’s incorrect and makes your writing appear clumsy.

 Acronyms: I don’t dislike ALL acronyms, only the ones that replace real words: IDK for I don’t know; TTYL for talk to you later; G8 for great; and UR for you are – just to name a few.
 I am guilty of doing it in text messages and certain social media platforms, however it’s seeping into the professional realm, and that is unacceptable.

-My dad took a continuing education class when I was child, and the professor made this declaration in class, “It’s better to say I is rich than I am poor.”
+Final Thought: My dad took a continuing education class when I was a child, and the professor made this declaration in class, “It’s better to say I is rich than I am poor.”
 I couldn’t disagree more and here’s why – whether we realize it, we judge each other by our use of language, be it spoken or written.
 Disagree?
 Check out the episode of “King of Queens” when Carrie wants to lose her accent because she feels it’s holding her back at work.